dodeeric/langchain-ai-assistant-with-hybrid-rag/README.md

 Go to: http://IP:8080

-Go to the admin interface (introduce the admin password), and embed JSON and/or PDF files.
+Go first to the admin interface (introduce the admin password), and scrape some web pages and/or upload some PDF files, then embed them to the vector DB.

 Check the Chroma vector DB: (OPTIONAL)